awsdocs/amazon-eventbridge-user-guide/doc_source/iam-identity-based-access-control-eventbridge.md

 + Amazon SNS
 + Amazon SWF

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended for users with that IAM policy\.
-To ensure that those users can still use the CloudWatch console, also attach the `CloudWatchEventsReadOnlyAccess` managed policy to the user, as described in [AWS Managed \(Predefined\) Policies for EventBridge](#managed-policies-eventbridge)\.
+To ensure that those users can still use the CloudWatch console, also attach the `AmazonEventBridgeReadOnlyAccess` managed policy to the user, as described in [AWS Managed \(Predefined\) Policies for EventBridge](#managed-policies-eventbridge)\.

 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the CloudWatch API\.